swiftlang/swift-testing/Sources/Testing/Testing.docc/ParameterizedTesting.md

 }
 ```

-When a collection is passed to the `@Test` attribute for parameterization, the
+When passing a collection to the `@Test` attribute for parameterization, the
 testing library passes each element in the collection, one at a time, to the
 test function as its first (and only) argument.
 Then, if the test fails for one
 or more inputs, the corresponding diagnostics can clearly indicate which inputs
-need to be examined.
+to examine.

-## Parameterize over the cases of an enumeration
+### Parameterize over the cases of an enumeration

 The previous example includes a hard-coded list of `Food` cases to test.
 If `Food`
 is an enumeration that conforms to `CaseIterable`, you can instead write: